 In a coda, we’ll explore how climate change migration might challenge our post-WW2 understanding of refugees and their rights to protection.
 We will examine how the issues of poverty and climate change intersect to produce new waves of mass migration, and what are Australia's obligations when it comes to responding to that challenge.

 Students who complete this subject will:

-- Appreciate the difficulties associated with weighing environmental obligations against competing obligations and permissions;
+- Understand philosophical treatments of our moral obligations to preserve the environment and appreciate the difficulties associated with weighing environmental obligations against competing obligations and permissions;